 4. Better for Toilet Training: Children diapered in cloth diapers better retain the association between eliminating and feeling wet.
 This gives them a major hand up in learning how to use the potty earlier and easier than their counterparts in super-absorbant disposables.

 5. It’s Fun: Really, how fun is it to put on a white paper diaper?
 You’ll be spending a lot of time changing diapers with your little one.
 Cloth diapers can come in many colours and patterns.
 Why not make diaper changing a fun event for both you and your baby?

 So you are convinced?
 Not yet?
 You want to go cloth, but can’t imagine the washing routine.
 You are worried about smell, all the poop and spending hours upon hours in the laundry room.
 Don’t fret!
 Modern cloth diapers are very easy to care for!
-Here is a basic routine I recommend for storing your diapers until wash day followed by your basic washing routine:
+Here’s a rundown of the different types.
+This is a basic routine I recommend for storing your diapers until wash day followed by your basic washing routine:

 1. Storage: Store diapers in a pail with a tight lid.
 Simple.
 No tricky Genie or Champ required.
 Don’t use any soaking solution and there still will be no stink (I promise!).
 This is the dry pail method, which I used.
 You can also make a wet pail with a bit of natural detergent and water inside.

 2. After Changing: Peed on diapers get tossed in without any thought.
 Soiled diapers need no further steps if the baby is only drinking breast milk.
 Once the babe is on solids or formula milk, however, you can use a flushable liner that catches the poop and makes it easy to dispose of.
 Then the remaining cloth diaper goes in the pail with the rest.